 72-hour hearings are usually the first time defendants see a judge in Nevada

-Yes.
 Defendants’ criminal defense attorneys may appear along with the defendant at 72-hour hearings.

-Usually a defendant’s family can attend the 72-hour hearing in the courtroom.
+Usually, a defendant’s family can attend the 72-hour hearing in the courtroom.

-No, only defendants who are still in custody three judicial days after their arrest.
+Only defendants who are still in custody three judicial days after their arrest.
 Defendants who get released on bail or O.R. (own recognizance) still get an arraignment, but it is often weeks or months later.3

-Also note that Clark County courts all have a bail schedule.
+Also note that all Clark County courts have a bail schedule.
 This means that in most cases, bail is automatically set depending on the class of crime the defendant was arrested for.
 But judges have the discretion to change the amount at anytime.

 Defendants typically ask for bail reductions or O.R. release at 72-hour hearings.